vanle2000/vanle-portfolio/test/_pages/about-me.md

 ## Short biography

 <div class="short-bio">
-  Pavlo Bazilinskyy is an assistant professor at TU Eindhoven focusing on AI-driven interaction between automated vehicles and other road users.
-He finished his PhD at TU Delft in auditory feedback for automated driving as a Marie Curie Fellow, where he also worked as a postdoc.
-He was the head of data research at SD-Insights.
-Pavlo is a treasurer of the Marie Curie Alumni Association (MCAA) and was a director of the Research and Innovation unit of the Erasmus Mundus Association (EMA).
+  Van is a new graduate student majoring in Computational and Applied Mathematics from the State University of New York - Buffalo focusing on AI-driven application in BioPharma and Digital Healthcare.
+She was the head of data research at (..).
+Van is a treasurer of the Marie Curie Alumni Association (MCAA) and was a director of the Research and Innovation unit of the Erasmus Mundus Association (EMA).
 </div>

 {% if site.data.awards %}